-Successful wireless communication depends on a number of factors including: battery life, electromagnetic interference, device memory and physical obstructions.
+Successful wireless communication depends on a number of factors including battery life, electromagnetic interference, device memory and physical obstructions.

-Ensure that the RD8100M locator, transmitter and any other wireless device is sufficiently charged for wireless communication.
-Note that many PDAs will suspend wireless connections when their battery capacity drops below a threshold percentage.
+Ensure that the MRX(G) Marker locator, transmitter and any other wireless device is sufficiently charged for wireless communication.
+Note that many device's will suspend wireless connections when their battery capacity drops below a threshold percentage.
 Consult your device's documentation for more information.